jameshfisher/jameshfisher.com/_posts/2019-03-30-probability-notation-for-odds.md

 ---
-title: "Probability notation for odds"
+title: Probability notation for odds
-tags: ["betting"]
+tags:
+  - betting
 ---

 If you've ever walked into a bookmaker,